 If you are unhappy about the way we are using your personal data, you have a right to complain to us, by contacting our Data Protection Officer.
 In addition, you can complain to the Information Commissioner by email at email@example.com or by post at 45 Melville Street, Edinburgh, EH3 7HL.

 Most of the personal information we hold comes directly to us from you, from the Crofting Census, for instance.
 Information will also be gathered directly when you complete an application or notification, and when you register a croft.
+We use an external company to distribute the Crofting Census and to receive paper copies of the Returns.

 Much of the information you supply to us is used to keep the Crofting Commission’s Register of Crofts as up to date as possible.